 Each country’s score is determined through a weighted compilation of fifteen economic and political indicators, which include debt/GDP, current account/GDP, GDP growth, actual and structural budget balance, per capita GDP, political risk, banking sector strength, and inflation.
-We have changed the methodology slightly to include Net International Investment Position (NIIP) and the national savings rate.
+We changed the methodology slightly last year to include Net International Investment Position (NIIP) and the national savings rate.

 These scores translate into a BBH implied rating that is meant to reflect the accepted rating methodology used by the major rating agencies.

 There were 5 DM rating actions that were recorded since our last update, all positive.
 For the year so far, the total is 9 positive and 1 negative.
 In 2016, the count was 12 negative and 10 positive and so there seems to be a clear improving trend within DM.

 Fitch was the most positive, with three moves.
 It moved the outlook on Portugal’s BB+ rating from stable to positive.
 Fitch also moved the outlook on Japan’s A rating from negative to stable, and upgraded Iceland a notch to A- with positive outlook.
 We agree with all three moves.

 Moody’s upgrade Greece a notch to Caa2 with positive outlook.
 We view this move as long overdue, as our model now has Greece at B+/B1/B+.
 The positive outlook bodes well.
 S&P and Fitch also have Greece too low at B- and CCC, respectively, and so we see upgrade potential there as well.